 Materiality: Materiality assessment was conducted to identify material issues for the Year, and thereby adopting the confirmed material issues as the focus for the preparation of the ESG Report.
 The materiality of issues was reviewed and confirmed by the board of directors (the "Board") and senior management.
-For further details, please refer to the sections headed "Stakeholder Engagement" and "Materiality Assessment".
+For further details, please refer to the sections headed "STAKEHOLDER ENGAGEMENT" and "MATERIALITY ASSESSMENT".

 Quantitative: The standards, methodologies and applicable assumptions used in the calculation of key performance indicators ("KPIs") data were supplemented by explanatory notes.
+Specific environmental targets have been established to mitigate and address a particular impact.

-Consistency: Unless otherwise stated, the preparation approach of this ESG Report is consistent with the previous year for comparison.
+Consistency: Unless otherwise stated, the preparation approach of this ESG Report is consistent with the Prior Year for comparison.
 If there are any changes in the scope of disclosure and calculation methodologies that may affect comparison with previous reports, explanations will be provided to the corresponding data.